arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 Sync is the abbreviation that comes from the word synchronous.
 We use it quite a bit, so I thought it might be useful to make it clear.

 When a read model is built synchronously, both the event and the read model are stored in the database within the same process.
+However, not necessairly within the same transaction.
 Usually that process is either a user request that causes some object to publish an event, or a worker.

 The good thing about using synchronous read models is that we have instant consistency.